Varuzhan97/Apriori/README.md

 Apriori uses a "bottom up" approach, where frequent subsets are extended one item at a time (a step known as candidate generation), and groups of candidates are tested against the data.
 The algorithm terminates when no further successful extensions are found.
 Apriori uses breadth-first search and a Hash tree structure to count candidate item sets efficiently.
 It generates candidate item sets of length k from item sets of length k-1.
 Then it prunes the candidates which have an infrequent sub pattern.
 According to the downward closure lemma, the candidate set contains all frequent k-length item sets.
 After that, it scans the transaction database to determine frequent item sets among the candidates.

+Association rules analysis is a technique to uncover how items are associated to each other.
+There are three common ways to measure association.

 Measure 1: Support.
 This says how popular an itemset is, as measured by the proportion of transactions in which an itemset appears.

            support{x} = (transactions containing x) / (total number of transactions)